chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 * Patch based adaptive mesh refinement
 * Good weak and strong scalability to thousands of computer cores

 It is our goal that users will be able to use `PlasmaC` without modifying the underlying solvers.
 Because of this, there are quite general interfaces for describing the plasma physics, setting up boundary conditions, ensuring mesh refinement, and so on.
 As `PlasmaC` evolves, so will these interfaces.
 However, we always aim for backward compatibility such that existing `PlasmaC` models can be run on future versions of `PlasmaC`.
 In particular, there are plans to include Euler equations for the fluid transport and port compute kernels to GPUs.
 Both of these features will very strongly affect how `PlasmaC` is set up and run.
+In addition to this, we are working on increasing the performance of `PlasmaC` by means of

+* Adaptive high-order integrators based on spectral deferred corrections
+* Subcycling in time for hyperbolic advance.
+This is planned to be a part of the MISDC integrator.
+* PETSc interfaces for geometric multigrid bottom solvers

+However, none of these developments will affect the interface to `PlasmaC`.

 This documentation is the user documentation `PlasmaC`.
 There is also a separate :doxy:`Doxygen API <index>` that can be compiled together with the source code.